Harnack inequality for anisotropic fully nonlinear equations with nonstandard growth: Introduction

 which matches with a parabolic range.
-The novel approach used in \cite{Ciani23} is constructing a self-similar Barenblatt solution by abstract functional-analytic method and using it as a barrier function.
+The novel approach used in \cite{Ciani23} is constructing a self-similar Barenblatt solution by abstract functional-analytic methods and using it as a barrier function.

-However, to the best of our knowledge, there are no known results about Harnack inequality for viscosity solutions of \eqref{PDE}.
+However, to the best of our knowledge, there are no known results regarding Harnack inequality for viscosity solutions of \eqref{PDE}.
 The methods typically employed for weak solutions are not applicable in this context.
 In particular, the absence of a Sobolev inequality precludes the use of De Giorgi-type approaches, and the lack of an abstract functional-analytic framework prevents the construction of barrier functions.
-Despite these technical challenges, we are able to establish an intrinsic Harnack inequality for viscosity solutions of \eqref{PDE} under appropriate conditions on the exponents $(p_i)$.
+Despite these technical challenges, we establish an intrinsic Harnack inequality for viscosity solutions of \eqref{PDE} including the anisotropic-$(p_i)$-Laplacian with rough coefficients—a result that remains unknown even in the weak sense—under appropriate conditions on the exponents $(p_i)$.

 We now state the main theorem.

 \begin{thm} Let $u \in C(\Omega)$ be nonnegative and satisfy \eqref{PDE} in the viscosity sense in $\Omega$.
 Assume that $2\leq p_1\leq \cdots \leq p_n$ and that

 Then there exist constants $C_0,R_0>1$ and $\epsilon_1,\epsilon_2 >0$ depending on $n,(p_i),\lambda$ and $\Lambda$ such that if $u(0)>0$, the followings hold: \begin{enumerate} \item $K_{R_0r}(u(0)) \subset \Omega$, $c_0 \in [0,\epsilon_1 u(0)^{p_n-1}]$ and $\mu \in [0,\mu_1]$ where $\mu_1=\mu_1(u(0),n,(p_i),\lambda,\Lambda)>0$, then for any $r \in(0,1]$,